peschue/ai4eu-sudoku/README.md

 Log in to the registry with `docker login <URI>`.
 Run `./helper.py tag-and-push`.
 If it fails, retrying can help.
 Maybe multiple times.

-## Register components in Acumos
+## Register components in AI4EU Experiments

-Login to Acumos and use "On-boarding Model" menu item and there "On-board dockerized Model URI".
+Login to the platform and use "On-boarding Model" menu item and there "On-board dockerized Model URI".

 You extract host and port from the `REMOTE_REPO` where you pushed your images (see above).